vraspar/CS348-Project/README.md

 4) run manually the commands in manual_setup.txt
 5) run ./setup.sh
 6) cd Database/testdb
-7) db2 -stvf populateNBAGames.sql (for some reason running this on a script doesn't work)
+7) db2 -stvf connectCS348.sql;db2 -stvf populateNBAGames.sql (for some reason this doesn't work on a script)

 PS: any questions ask on the discord channel